Enjoy the flexibility of online learning

 Enroll in the online course as an individual

-Request a private online course for your school
+Request an on-site course for your school

 Move through the conveniently scheduled course together as a staff